The Very Very Best of Crowded House: History

 The band left Capitol/EMI Records in 2010 and this album documents their time with that label.
 The album has not been mentioned on Crowded House's official website, although an email was sent to subscribers to their mailing list to announce its release, which suggests that the band had little involvement with it.
-An official press release from Capitol/EMI states that the album is being released to celebrate the 25th anniversary of the formation of the band.
+An official press release from Capitol/EMI states that the album was released to celebrate the 25th anniversary of the formation of the band.
 No tracks from the band's 2010 album Intriguer are included because the band had left Capitol/EMI prior to the recording of that album, which was released on Universal and Fantasy (US).

 Track listing

 This album largely duplicates the band's 1996 compilation Recurring Dream, but has been revised to include two songs from their 2007 album Time on Earth ("Don't Stop Now" and "Pour Le Monde").
 Also included are two songs from 1993's Together Alone ("Fingers of Love" and "Nails in My Feet") and "Chocolate Cake" from 1991's Woodface, which were omitted from the previous compilation.
 Four early Crowded House singles, "World Where You Live", "When You Come", "Into Temptation" and "I Feel Possessed", which featured on Recurring Dream, have not been included on this new album.
 "Everything Is Good for You", one of three tracks specially recorded for the 1996 compilation, is also omitted.
+All of the above tracks appear on the "deluxe double-disc" version, however.